SWLRT Community Advisory Committee

 Southwest LRT Update re Park Board:

-The Minneapolis Park & Recreation Board Commissioners will be asked to support a light rail transit bridge over the Kenilworth channel, (i.e., discontinuing their research efforts into tunnel alternatives), and to facilitate future LRT projects.
+The Minneapolis Park & Recreation Board Commissioners will be asked to support a light rail transit bridge over the Kenilworth channel, (i.e., discontinuing their research efforts into tunnel alternatives), and to facilitate future LRT projects, at their meeting on:

 Resolution Determining that the Minneapolis Park and Recreation Board (MPRB) Will Not Pursue Tunnel Crossing Options for the Southwest Light Rail Transit (SWLRT) Project; Approving a Memorandum of Understanding with the Metropolitan Council that 1) Establishes a Process that Recognizes Parks and Park Resources in the Transit Project Development Process, 2) Outlines a Process for Collaboration Between the Southwest Project Office and MPRB on Design of Bridge Crossings at the Kenilworth Channel, and 3) Results in an Agreement Between the Metropolitan Council and the MPRB to Facilitate Approval and Construction of the SWLRT Project; and Authorizing the Superintendent to Initiate Agreements with Metropolitan Council to Reimburse the MPRB for Costs Related to Its Work on the SWLRT Project and the Blue Line Light Rail Transit Extension (Bottineau) Project.